To admire is, to me, questionless, the highest pleasure in life.

 It is well-known that after Hamilton’s death in 1865 Peter Guthrie Tait continued his work on the quaternions with heart and soul, and in 1872 also his friend James Clerk Maxwell had been “getting converted to Quaternions.”
 Even though he wrote his Treatise on Electricity and Magnetism in “Cartesian form,” he was “convinced that the quaternions were very useful for especially electrodynamics.”
 He added to his results the corresponding quaternion forms, and on pp. 236-238 of the second volume he listed the electromagnetic equations in quaternion form.

-But not everyone was happy with Maxwell’s use of quaternions, and, coincidentally, the second and darkest volume of Graves’s biography, containing the major part of his lamentations about Hamilton’s drinking alcohol, was published in the same year, 1885, that Oliver Heaviside argued in his article ‘On the Electromagnetic Wave-surface’ that the quaternions were superfluous, that the quaternion product was not at all necessary for physics.
-In 1888, a year before the publication of the third and last volume of the biography, Josiah Willard Gibbs sent copies of his unpublished pamphlet on vector analysis to Heaviside and many other scientists, and the vector wars soon followed.* Even though it can easily be argued that Hamilton would never have become engaged in such heated discussions, that he most likely would have welcomed vector analysis as the spin-off of his quaternions, it severely damaged his reputation.
+But not everyone was happy with Maxwell’s use of quaternions, and, coincidentally, the second volume of Graves’s biography, which suffers from conveying to his readers a vague but unmistakable feeling of doom caused by some scattered pages with lamentations about Hamilton’s habit of drinking alcohol, was published in 1885, the same year that Oliver Heaviside argued in his article ‘On the Electromagnetic Wave-surface’ that the quaternions were superfluous, that the quaternion product was not at all necessary for physics.
+In 1888, a year before the publication of the third and last volume of the biography, Josiah Willard Gibbs sent copies of his unpublished pamphlet on vector analysis to Heaviside and many other scientists, and the vector wars soon followed.* Even though it can easily be argued that Hamilton would never have become engaged in such heated discussions, that he would have welcomed vector analysis as a spin-off of his quaternions,** it severely damaged his reputation.

-The damage was so thorough that nothing could reverse it any more; it was well-known that in 1925 Werner Heisenberg* and in 1926 Erwin Schrödinger published their papers on quantum mechanics with which Hamilton’s mechanics finally found its place in physics; that with the coming of computers, which do not mind long calculations, the quaternions reappeared; that in 1967 Michael Crowe showed that vector analysis stemmed directly from the quaternions, yet it was not enough to counteract the negativity; during the twentieth century Hamilton’s name completely disappeared from the public view.
+The damage was so thorough that nothing could reverse it any more; it was well-known that in 1925 Werner Heisenberg* and in 1926 Erwin Schrödinger published their papers on quantum mechanics with which Hamilton’s mechanics finally found its place in physics; that with the coming of computers, which do not mind long calculations, from 1958 the quaternions appeared in digital applications; that in 1967 Michael Crowe showed that vector analysis stemmed directly from the quaternions, and attempts were made to restore his name as one of the great scientists, yet it was not enough to counteract the negativity; in the course of the twentieth century Hamilton’s name completely disappeared from the public view.

 * Hamilton’s eldest son William Edwin attended Pritchard’s London grammar school for a year, but he did not like it very much.

-Despite the revaluation of his work, and its growing influence, as shown below, it appears that also restoring the view on his private life is necessary to achieve the restoration of his general reputation as one of the great scientists.
-I certainly hope that I made a case strong enough for such a restoration, having written about Hamilton’s “happy and studious” private life, therewith showing him as he described himself, “a labour-loving and truth-loving man.”
+Despite the revaluation of his work, and its still non-decreasing influence, as shown below, it appears that also restoring the view on his private life is necessary to achieve the restoration of his general reputation as one of the great scientists.
+I certainly hope that I am making a case for such a restoration; that with writing about Hamilton’s “happy and studious” private life, therewith showing him, as he described himself, as “a labour-loving and truth-loving man,” I may inspire someone who feels at home with mathematics, physics and astronomy, with religion, psychology and metaphysics, and with Ireland in the nineteenth century, to write a new biography of Hamilton.

 Because Hamilton’s work is not discussed further on this website, an overview of its modern use is given here.
 Hamilton is widely seen as one of the greatest scientists of his time; where one of his major discoveries would have been enough to make him famous, Hamilton made two.
 And because he was a generalist pur sang, nowadays both discoveries appear in many branches of science, “building bridges”(1) in physics and “weaving together”(2) advances in mathematics.
 Hamilton believed that his work was “for a future age entirely” but he would have been very surprised to see what that future age looks like; that his quaternions are now used in apparatuses he could not have dreamt of, and that his mechanics is now used to describe both particles and the Universe, spaces he never could have dreamt up.